Dantali0n/radloggerpy/doc/source/developer/index.rst

 parameters required.

 The state transition diagram below shows the different states devices can be in and how they can transition between states.
+Implementations of devices do not have to manage these transitions themselves, instead the abstract device run method will handle these transitions.
+Devices only need to ensure they raise the appropriate errors upon encountering them.

 ..
     st-device-states.xml